OSM-Made/multiterm-astro/src/content/posts/Samsung-2FA-Bypass.md

 ### Information Disclosure at Scale

 The unauthenticated 2FA request endpoint could be queried for any Samsung Account username.
-An attacker could harvest sensitive device information across thousands of accounts without ever triggering a login attempt or alert.
+An attacker could harvest sensitive device information across thousands of accounts without ever triggering a login attempt or alert beyond the 2FA code.

 The leaked data included:
 - **IMEI**: Uniquely identifies a device, can be used for tracking or fraud.